anchoranalysis/anchoranalysis.github.io/pages/user_guide/user_guide_intro_getting_started.md

 {% include note.html content="To see BeanXML, look in the Anchor Distribution for `config/defaultExperiment.xml` or `config/tasks/`." %}

-Under the hood, an experiment has more than three elements and parameterization aplenty, all initially hidden by defaults.
+In full reality, an experiment has more than three elements, as well as wide parameterization possibilities, all initially hidden by defaults.
+BeanXML provides fuller control.

 ### Outputs and logs are structured